yohasebe/monadic-chat/docs/message-input.md

 Enter a message in the text area and click the `Send` button to send the message.
 To use voice input, click the `Voice Input` button to start voice input, and click the `Stop` button to end voice input.
 The voice is converted to text via the Whisper API and displayed in the text area.

+?> To chat smoothly with the AI agent using voice input and speech synthesis, it is convenient to turn on `Auto Speech` and `Easy Submit` in the web settings.
+These are enabled by default in the [Voice Chat](./basic-apps?id=voice-chat) app.

 ?> The `Role` selector is used to select the role of the message.
 Normally, select `User`, but by selecting `Assistant` or `System`, you can add or modify the context of the chat.
 For more information, see the [FAQ](./faq).

 # Uploading Images